node-red/designs/designs/admin-api-authentication.md

       // Do whatever work is needed to check token is valid if (valid) {
         // Resolve with the user object.
 It must contain
-        // properties 'username' and 'permissionsÅf
+        // properties 'username' and 'permissions'
         var user = { username: 'admin', permissions: '*' };
         resolve(user);
       } else {